 Recording Russian words and sentences is part of your homework for Russian 1121 (and 1122 in the spring, as well as 1131-1132).
 Use the program called Web Audio Lab to make the recordings and upload them to our server.
 This is required homework, shown in the syllabus.
 The teacher will review your recordings by playing them from the server.

-Web Audio Lab by Slava Paperno is an online application that can be used with several (but not all) modern browsers on Windows and Mac OS X computers.
+Web Audio Lab by Slava Paperno is an online application that can be used with several (but not all) modern browsers on Windows, Mac OS, and Chrome OS computers.
 Most likely, you will be able to use it from your own room.
 However, we strongly recommend that you use the computers in the language lab for the first couple of days.
-This will help you avoid possible technical glitches and concentrate on your work rather than spend time installing required software.
+This will help you avoid possible technical glitches and concentrate on your work rather than waste time fighting your microphone.

-The lab is located in the Language Resource Center in G-25 Stimson Hall.
-(If you hear that the LRC is in Noyes Lodge, that was last year.)
+The lab is located in the Language Resource Center in G-25 and G-27 Stimson Hall.

-On the afternoon or evening after your first Russian 1121 class, go to the Language Resource Center in G-25 Stimson Hall and use one of the Mac OS X computers on the top level.
-If you run into any technical problems, talk to the student attendants in the lab or to the technicians on the same floor (more or less).
+On the afternoon or evening after your first Russian 1121 or 1131 class, go to the Language Resource Center in G-25 or G27 Stimson Hall and use one of the Mac OS computers there.
+At home, you can use a Windows PC or Chromebook as well.
+If you run into any technical problems, talk to the student attendant in the lab or to the technicians on the same floor (more or less).

-On your own computer you may use Microsoft Edge, Google Chrome, and Opera in Windows, or Chrome and Opera in Mac OSX.
+In Windows, you may use Microsoft Edge, Google Chrome, and Opera; in Mac OS, use Chrome or Opera; on a Chromebook, use Chrome.
 Safari is not supported.
 Firefox is being evaluated.
-WAL can be used on tablets only in a limited playback-only mode.
+WAL can be used on tablets only in a limited playback-only mode that will not allow you to submit your homework.

-You can quickly review any of your recordings by clicking its dot-button in the top row.
-If your voice seems too quiet, you may need to move the microphone closer to your mouth or try to adjust the microphone recording level in your system control/preferences panel.
+You can quickly review any of your recordings by clicking its dot-button in the bottom row.
+If your voice seems too quiet, you may need to move the microphone closer to your mouth or else adjust the microphone recording level in your system control/preferences panel.

-When you are done, you may, if you wish, click Your history in the navigation bar and verify that your recordings are on the server.
+When you finish your WAL homework, you may, if you wish, click Your history in the navigation bar and verify that your recordings are on the server.
 That's how your teacher will review your homework.

-If you get stuck, see this FAQ on WAL home page.
+If you get stuck, see this FAQ on the WAL home page.

 Find out what students in Russian 1121/1122 say about using Web Audio Lab.